openstack/monasca-log-api/documentation/monasca-log-api-spec.md

 None.

 #### Query Parameters
-* tenant_id (string, optional, restricted) - Tenant ID to create log on behalf of.
-Usage of this query parameter requires the `monitoring-delegate` role.
+* tenant_id (string, optional, restricted) - Tenant ID (project ID) to create log on behalf of.
+Usage of this query parameter requires the role specified in the configuration option `delegate_roles` .

 #### Request Body
 JSON object which can have a maximum size of 5 MB.
 It consists of global